d-mullen/event-management-service/README.md

  `/v1/event-management/annotate` | POST   | Yes   | Add/edit an annotation for the event
 <!-- /markdown-swagger -->

+Status request fields:
+- statuses - array of EMEventStatus  messages
+- EMEventStatus  contians
+    - eventId - the event id
+    - occurrenceId - the occurrence id
+    - acknowledge - boolean value for event acknowledgement. true/false
+    - statusWrapper - a wrapper for EMStatus  value
+- EMStatus has the following possible values
+    - EM_STATUS_DEFAULT
+    - EM_STATUS_OPEN
+    - EM_STATUS_SUPPRESSED
+    - EM_STATUS_CLOSED

+Status response fields:
+- statusResponses - array of EMEventStatusResponse messages
+- EMEventStatusResponse  contans
+    - eventid
+    - occurrenceId
+    - success - true or false
+    - error - details when success is false

+  Annotate request fields:
+- annotations - array of Annotation messages
+- Annotation   contians
+    - eventId - the event id
+    - occurrenceId - the occurrence id
+    - annotationId -  the id of the annotaion when editing one. leave out for new notes
+    - annotation  - the text to be used.

+Annotation response fields:
+- annotationResponses  - array of AnnotationResponse messages
+- AnnotationResponse   contans
+    - eventid
+    - occurrenceId
+    - annotationId - the id of the new annotation or that of the one edited.
+    - success - true or false
+    - error - details when success is false

 ## How to use the API

   1. Create a Zenoss API Key in one of the whitelisted tenants for a stack.
 Currently: (zing-dev: cladhoc; zing-testing; e2e-long; staging: qa-staging; prod: guidedtour)